tasket/doc1/README.md

    Diagnose any connection problems at this stage by using resources such as client documentation and help from your VPN service provider.

-   Proceed to the next step when you're sure the basic VPN connection is working.
+   Terminate `openvpn` by pressing _ctrl-c_, then proceed to the next step when you're sure the basic VPN connection works.

-4. Download and install qubes-tunnel
+5. Download and install qubes-tunnel

    At a CLI prompt in the VPN VM, clone the qubes-tunnel repository and verify signature(s):